apex-dev-tools/metadata-gulp/README.md

 ### History

-    2.1.0 - Update README and dependency versions 2.0.0 - Move to https://github.com/apex-dev-tools/metadata-gulp
+    2.2.0 - Support webpack of library by removing need for wsdl file 2.1.0 - Update README and dependency versions 2.0.0 - Move to https://github.com/apex-dev-tools/metadata-gulp
     1.3.0 - Remove illegal @WebService and @Invocable for bad quoting in descriptions